google-deepmind/lab/README.md

      software rendering via OSMesa, depending on the `--define headless=...` build setting.
    * Python 2.7 (other versions might work, too) with NumPy, PIL.
 (A few tests require a NumPy version of at least 1.8.)
-One test requires six to demonstrate Python 3 compatibility.

 The build rules are using a few compiler settings that are specific to GCC.
 If some flags are not recognized by your compiler (typically those would be